gioUbbiali/2025-Food-Waste-and-Sustainability-Workshop/README.md

 Session Topics: Representing food and plastic waste in food systems – ongoing efforts to model healthy and sustainable practices for waste reduction and upscaling in healthy and resilient food systems.

 ### Session 2
-This folder contains materials from the workshop session “Sustainability, Food Systems, and Food and Plastic Wastes”.
+This folder contains materials from the workshop session “Conceptualizations of Sustainability, Food Systems, and Wastes”.

-Session Topics: Conceptualizing food and plastic waste in food systems – consequences and possible opportunities to enhance human health and food systems sustainability and resilience.
+Session Topics: Conceptualizing wastes in food systems – consequences and possible opportunities to enhance human health and food systems sustainability and resilience.

 ### Session 3
 This folder contains materials from the final general discussion with Panelists.